 We found 4 neurologists who accept Medicare near Slidell, LA.

-Dr. Thomas Gann's area of specialization is neurology (brain & spinal cord disease).
-Dr. Gann is affiliated with Ochsner.
-He is in-network for Humana HMO, Humana Bronze, Humana Catastrophic, and more.
-After attending the University of Alabama at Birmingham School of Medicine, he completed his residency training at a hospital affiliated with the University of Alabama.
+Dr. Thomas Gann is a specialist in neurology (brain & spinal cord disease).
+He is affiliated with Ochsner.
+Dr. Gann takes Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+He studied medicine at the University of Alabama at Birmingham School of Medicine.
+For his residency, Dr. Gann trained at a hospital affiliated with the University of Alabama.

 Conditions / Treatments

 Medicare Patient Ethnicity

 Neurology is the study of the brain and nervous system, including the spinal cord and nerves.
 Disorders of the nervous system can affect many parts of the body, and a neurological exam must be quite thorough.
 A neurologist examining a new patient will check for any issues with:

 - motor skills (the way your brain and muscles work together)